SteveKennyUK/pooch_pals/README.md

 # Pooch Pals

-This website has been created for my Data Centric Development Milestone 3 project, the third project on the [Code Institute Diploma in Software Development](https://codeinstitute.net/) course.

 This project is a full-stack site that focuses on a particular domain and its dataset.
 The aim is to allow users to share their own data and have convenient access to data provided by other users of the site.

 Interest in dog ownership has increased since the start of the COVID pandemic, with people spending more time at home.
 'Pooch Pals' aims to meet the needs of dog owners, especially new owners, who would like their dogs to socialise with other dogs.
 It can also give potential new owners a chance to understand a particular breed before committing to ownership.